hayemaxi/amazon-q-developer-cli/rfcs/0000-fine-tool-permissions.md

 [unresolved-questions]: #unresolved-questions

 1. **Pattern Syntax Details**: What specific pattern syntax should we use?
 Should we adopt an existing library like `globset` or implement our own pattern matching?
 How should we handle edge cases like case sensitivity and special characters?
+How will pattern matching hold up with paths on different operating systems?

 2. **Rule Management Interface**: What's the most user-friendly way to allow users to manage (list, edit, delete) existing rules?